w3c/wot/workshop/ws2/demos-2019-Munich/Collateral/Oracle/README.md

-Video recording of home and industrail scenario
+Video recording of home and industrial scenario